sealneaward/nba-movement-hive/README.md

 chmod 400 {pem-key}
 ```

 5. Create table in EMR once connected to the cluster.
-Enter the hive tool and paste the `tables/create_movement_hive.sql` script to create the table.
-Pase the `tables\load_data_hive.sql` script to load the csv's downloaded to the cluster.
+Enter the hive tool and paste the `tables/create_movement_hive.sql`, `tables/create_shots_hive.sql` scripts to create the table.
+Pase the `tables/load_data_hive.sql` script to load the csv's downloaded to the cluster.
 ```
 hive
 ```